-Flow cytometric analysis of Jurkat cells using TCF1/TCF7 (C63D9) Rabbit mAb (Alexa Fluor® 647 Conjugate) (green) compared to concentration-matched Rabbit (DA1E) mAb IgG XP® Isotype Control (Alexa Fluor® 647 Conjugate) #2985 (red).Learn more about how we get our images
+Flow cytometric analysis of Jurkat cells using TCF1/TCF7 (C63D9) Rabbit mAb (Alexa Fluor® 647 Conjugate) (solid line) compared to concentration-matched Rabbit (DA1E) mAb IgG XP® Isotype Control (Alexa Fluor® 647 Conjugate) #2985 (dashed line).Learn more about how we get our images

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalent grade water.

 NOTE: If using whole blood, lyse red blood cells and wash by centrifugation prior to fixation.

 posted July 2009

 revised June 2017

 Supplied in PBS (pH 7.2), less than 0.1% sodium azide and 2 mg/ml BSA.
 Store at 4°C. Do not aliquot the antibody.
 Protect from light.
 Do not freeze.